Aurora Gaming

 Aurora Gaming, or simply Aurora (stylized in all caps), is an esports organization.
-Founded in Serbia in 2022, Aurora currently fields professional rosters in Apex Legends, Counter-Strike 2 (CS2), Dota 2, and Mobile Legends: Bang Bang (MLBB) competitions.
-Its MLBB team is based in the Philippines.
+Founded in Serbia in 2022, Aurora currently fields professional rosters in Apex Legends, Counter-Strike 2 (CS2), Dota 2, Warcraft III, Free Fire and Mobile Legends: Bang Bang (MLBB) competitions.
+Its MLBB teams are based in the Philippines and Turkey.

 Founding and sponsor

 Aurora Gaming was founded in 2022 in Serbia.
 Their main sponsor/partner is 1xBet.
 In November 2023, their CS2 roster appeared in an ad campaign with Russian adult film actress Eva Elfie; the ad received criticism, with some fans calling it "misogynistic".
 1xBet is one of both Aurora's and Elfie's main sponsors.

 History in Apex Legends

 A Serbian org, Aurora competes in the EMEA region for the Apex Legends Global Series (ALGS) competition.